State Technical Committee in NJ

 The State Technical Committee may advise the NRCS State Conservationist on many issues, such as:

-At the discretion of the State Conservationist, several subcommittees have formed to provide increased oversight and input into NRCS program delivery.
-Current subcommittees include Outreach, Farm Bill Programs, and Technical Standards.
+At the discretion of the State Conservationist, subcommittees are formed to provide increased oversight and input into NRCS program delivery.
+These subcommittees meet when there is an issue for them to address.

-The New Jersey State Technical Committee meetings are held on a quarterly basis at a central location in the state.
-Subcommittee meetings are held at the discretion of the subcommittee chairs.
+The New Jersey State Technical Committee meetings are held three times a year (February/March, June/July, October/November) at a central location in the state.
+The summer meeting usually includes a conservation tour.

 Who are the Committee Members?